Nuremberg North

 Nuremberg North (Nürnberg-Nord) is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
-Under the current constituency numbering system, it is designated as constituency 244.
+Under the current constituency numbering system, it is designated as constituency 243.
 It is located in northern Bavaria, comprising the northern part of the city of Nuremberg.

 Nuremberg North was created for the 1965 federal election.
-Since 2017, it has been represented by Sebastian Brehm of the Christian Social Union (CSU).
+Whilst the Christian Social Union won the plurality in the 2025 election, under the new voting system, their candidate did not actually win a seat in the Bundestag.
+This was due to the distribution of seats won by the CSU being decided by the first (direct) vote percentage of each winning CSU candidate, determining who took the seats.
+As the CSU candidate got a low vote of 30.2%, the seat will remain vacant throughout the 21st Bundestag.

 Geography

 Nuremberg North is located in northern Bavaria.
 As of the 2021 federal election, it comprises the Stadtbezirke 01 through 13, 22 through 30, 64, 65, 70 through 87, and 90 through 95 from the independent city of Nuremberg North.

 History

 Nuremberg North was created in 1965.
 In the 1965 through 1998 elections, it was constituency 230 in the numbering system.
 In the 2002 and 2005 elections, it was number 245.
-Since the 2009 election, it has been number 244.
+In the 2009 through 2021 elections, it was number 244.
+From the 2025 election, it has been number 243.

 Originally, the constituency comprised the northern half of the city of Nuremberg.
 It acquired its current borders in the 2002 election.